BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 1. Every article has a rating.
 2. The rating can be changed by the users.
 3. To change the rating, a user either "upvotes" or "downvotes" the article.
-4. A user can vote for an article only if "karma" (i.e. user rating) value is high enough, greater than 5.
+4. Users can vote for an article only if their "karma" (i.e. user rating) value is high enough, greater than 5.
-5. A user can vote for each article only once.
+5. A user can vote once per article.

 Where do we start?
 ==================